The Complexity of General-Valued CSPs: Main Result

-An idempotent operation $g\in \calO_D$ of arity at least 2 with $g(y,x,x\ldots,x,x)=g(x,y,x,\ldots,x,x)=\ldots =g(x,x,x,\ldots,x,y)$ for all $x,y\in D$ is called a \emph{weak near-unanimity} operation.
-The tractability result result from~\cite{Thapper15:Sherali} states that if $\Polplus\Gamma$ contains weak near-unanimity operations of all but finitely many arities, then $\VCSP\Gamma$ is tractable (in fact, via a specific algorithm based on Sherali-Adams hierarchy, which does not follow from our results).
-This condition on $\Polplus\Gamma$ is well known in the algebraic approach to the CSP, it characterizes (when appropriately formulated) CSPs of bounded width~\cite{Barto14:jacm}.
-So assume that $\Polplus\Gamma$ satisfies this condition.
-Since $\Polplus\Gamma\subseteq \Pol\Gamma$, the set $\Pol\Gamma$ also contains these operations, so $\CSP{\Feas{\Gamma}}$ is tractable by~\cite{Barto14:jacm}.
-Moreover, by~\cite{Barto12:absorbing}, $\Polplus\Gamma$ then also contains a cyclic operation of arity at least 2.
-Now Proposition~39 of~\cite{Kozik15:algebraic} implies that $\Gamma$ has a cyclic fractional polymorphism of arity at least 2, and then tractability of $\VCSP\Gamma$ follows from Theorem~\ref{thm:main}.
+Let us now explain how Theorem~\ref{thm:main} implies the tractability result from~\cite{Thapper15:Sherali} (stated below).
+An idempotent operation $g\in \calO_D$ of arity at least 2 satisfying $g(y,x,x\ldots,x,x)=g(x,y,x,\ldots,x,x)=\ldots =g(x,x,x,\ldots,x,y)$ for all $x,y\in D$ is called a \emph{weak near-unanimity} operation.
+The tractability result result from~\cite{Thapper15:Sherali} states that if $\fPolplus\Gamma$ contains weak near-unanimity operations of all but finitely many arities, then $\VCSP\Gamma$ is tractable (in fact, via a specific algorithm based on Sherali-Adams hierarchy, which does not follow from our results).
+This condition on $\fPolplus\Gamma$ is well known in the algebraic approach to the CSP, it characterizes (when appropriately formulated) CSPs of bounded width~\cite{Barto14:jacm}.
+So assume that $\fPolplus\Gamma$ satisfies this condition.
+Since $\fPolplus\Gamma\subseteq \Pol\Gamma$, the set $\Pol\Gamma$ also contains these operations, so $\CSP{\Feas{\Gamma}}$ is tractable by~\cite{Barto14:jacm}.
+Moreover, by~\cite{Barto12:absorbing}, $\fPolplus\Gamma$ then also contains a cyclic operation of arity at least 2.
+Now (the proof of) Theorem 50 of~\cite{Kozik15:algebraic} implies that $\Gamma$ has a cyclic fractional polymorphism of arity at least 2, and then tractability of $\VCSP\Gamma$ follows from Theorem~\ref{thm:main}.

+We remark that some known VCSP classifications with tighter and more explicit characterisations of tractability can be easily derived from our main result, e.g. the classification for the Boolean case ($|D|=2$) can be easily derived following the lines of Section 8 of~\cite{Cohen13:algebraic}.
+However, it might take additional effort to derive some others - for example, the dichotomy result from~\cite{Thapper16:powerSA} was proved without using our theorem, and it is not known how to derive it from our main result.